jchip/nix-clap/README.md

 # Features

-- Lightweight with minimal dependencies
+- Lightweight with minimal dependencies.
 - Comprehensive and flexible parsing capabilities similar to conventional Un\*x parsing.
 - Flexible handling of options and commands that can take variadic params.
 - A simple and straightforward JSON interface for specifying options and commands.
+- Very informative result that tells you where each option came from.
-- [Webpack] friendly - allows bundling your cli into a single JS file with webpack
+- [Webpack] friendly - allows bundling your cli into a single JS file with webpack.

 # Examples